xp4t/multi-fpga-xsdb-programming/README.md

 after 2000
 ```

 Starts with a clean slate — resets the board and waits for two seconds before moving on.
 This might turn into an error if the previously selected target is a PL Device and not an APU.
 So you can avoid this if it hits up an error.
+It is recommended to comment this for the first use.

 ---